joeyparrish/upfish/README.md

 streaming movies.
 Out of the box, it offers the following configurations:

-  - Perform a generic karaoke filter, which removes commonalities between left and right stereo channels, which will usually remove vocals from music
+  - Perform a generic karaoke filter, which removes commonalities between left and right stereo channels, can remove most vocals from music
   - Turn "[Harry Potter and the Sorcerer's Stone][]" into "[Wizard People, Dear Reader][]", in which Harry and friends swear and drink a lot